Understanding Access Modifiers in C#

 Example:

-Let's take the last example from protected if we change it protected to public let's see what happened:
+Let's take the last example from protected if we change it protected to the public let's see what happened:

 class NameClass